cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 ```
 GET https://search.uitdatabank.be/events/
 ```
-The events with the heighest score will appear on top
+The events with the heighest score will appear first.

 ```
 GET /events/?sort[score]=desc
 ```
-The events with the heighest score will appear on top.
+The events with the heighest score will appear first.

 ## Using multiple sort options
 It is possible to use multiple sort options.
 When doing so, the order of the `sort` options influences the order in which they are sorted.